-The Plaid “mafia” begins with John Whitfield joining student loan fintech startup Summer – TechCrunch
+The Plaid ‘mafia’ begins with John Whitfield joining student loan fintech startup Summer – TechCrunch

 So far this year, one of the most eye-popping startup exits has been Visa’s $5.3 billion acquisition of fintech data services platform Plaid.
 It’s a major exit in the white-hot fintech space, and while that transaction is still going through regulatory reviews, already some current Plaid employees are becoming alumni and fanning out into the broader startup ecosystem.
-Could this be the start of a brand new mafia borne out of fintech à la PayPal?
+Could this be the start of a brand new mafia born out of fintech, à la PayPal?

 John Whitfield announced this morning that he will be joining Summer as its head of engineering.
-As I described the company few months ago following its Series A fundraise:
+As I described the company a few months ago following its Series A fundraise:

 The public benefit corporation is on a mission to act as a “trusted advisor” to student loan borrowers.
 Through its platform, borrowers can get a full 360-degree view of their current student loan situation, and begin exploring options for how to repay it in the most financially efficient way possible.